 What is HIT Entertainment?

-HIT Entertainment is an American-British television company that was founded in 1982 and is currently owned by Mattel Television.
+HIT Entertainment is an American-British television company founded in 1982 and currently owned by Mattel Television.
 It was founded by Jim Henson, Sophie T. Laing, and Peter Orton, who later took over the leadership.
-The studio is engaged in the distribution of children’s entertainment content.
+The studio distributes children’s entertainment content.

 1983 – 1989

-At first, the visual identity of the TV company was textual.
-The base was an abbreviation for the full name of Henson International Television – “hit,” which was quite suitable for a company associated with entertainment content.
+At first, the TV company’s visual identity was textual.
+The base was an abbreviation for the full name of Henson International Television, “hit,” which was quite suitable for a company associated with entertainment content.
 The letters were lowercase, printed, and classic.
 The serifs appeared as miniature extensions at the ends, and at the end of the word, there was a bold exclamation mark.
 The dot above the “i” was very high.
-Beneath the abbreviation was the unabbreviated name, typed in one line in thin capital grotesque and separated by two black stripes.
+Beneath the abbreviation was the unabbreviated name, typed on a single line in thin capital grotesque and separated by two black stripes.

 1989 – 1996

-After the rebranding, the company has a new logo.
+After the rebranding, the company had a new logo.
 It was made in a completely different style, although it contained text.
 This period marked the beginning of the era of massive block letters.
-The glyphs consisted of broad lines of dark gray.
-The “H” and “T” were uppercase and tall, and the lowercase “i” occupied modestly between them.
+The glyphs consisted of broad, dark gray lines.
+The “H” and “T” were uppercase and tall, and the lowercase “i” occupied a modest space between them.
 It was located under the head “T” and was complemented by a large dot, divided into four segments by two thin blue stripes.
 On the right was the phrase “HIT Communications PLC.”
 This inscription was vertical.

 1994 – 1996

 This emblem had limited circulation: it was used for only two years.
-The designers made the legs of the letters a little thinner, but the character spacing remained the same, so the inscription was dense.
+The designers made the letters’ legs slightly thinner, but the character spacing remained the same, so the inscription remained dense.
 The new name of the television company, HIT Entertainment PLC, was used in the logo.
 The vertical inscription occurred on the right side of the “T” and was directly under her hat.
 An oval replaced the bold dot above the “i.”
 It was placed diagonally and was empty inside.
-In the center of it, two long thin stripes crossed, which went beyond the word “HiT” and crossed it out.
+In the center of it, two long, thin stripes crossed, extending beyond the word “HiT” and crossing it out.

 1996 – 2001

 Monochrome disappeared in the emblem, and color appeared.
 The developers used very wide blue letters.
-The place of the dot over the “i” was taken by a colorful globe, which demonstrated the international status of the television company.
-For the globe to fit comfortably into the space under the high “T,” the designers cut off a fragment of its hat, and the adjacent “H” made a recess in the leg.
-In addition, they added highlights and repainted the full name of the studio in black.
+The dot over the “i” was replaced with a colorful globe, symbolizing the television company’s international status.
+To fit the globe comfortably under the high “T,” the designers cut off a fragment of its hat, and the adjacent “H” created a recess in the leg.
+In addition, they added highlights and repainted the studio’s full name in black.

 2000 – 2008

-In the version of these years, two-dimensional graphics prevailed.
-The developers have removed light reflections from the emblem, making the image simple, light, and flat so that it is better combined with displays and any media.
+In this period, two-dimensional graphics prevailed.
+The developers have removed light reflections from the emblem, making the image simpler, lighter, and flatter, so it blends better with displays and other media.
 The color of the letters has been changed to deep blue.

 2001 – 2007, 2008 – 2014, 2017 – 2018, 2019

-This logo appeared periodically and, occasionally, fell out of sight of the audience.
+This logo appeared periodically and, occasionally, fell out of the audience’s sight.
 It was identical to the previous version.
 The word “PLC” disappeared, giving way to the inscription “HIT Entertainment.”
-The company’s renaming took place in 2001 as part of a rebranding after transitioning to Lyrick Studios.
+The company was renamed in 2001 as part of a rebranding following its transition to Lyrick Studios.

 2006 – today

 The logo that was designed for the DVD is still used in parallel.
 Now, it is the official symbol of the TV company and is intended for its presentation in advertising.
-It depicts a cube placed on the edge first.
-The three visible sides are marked with the letters “H,” “i,” and “T.” The first and last glyphs are uppercase and white, and the middle are lowercase and blue.
+It first depicts a cube placed on the edge.
+The three visible sides are marked with the letters “H,” “i,” and “T.” The first and last glyphs are uppercase and white, and the middle ones are lowercase and blue.
 The background colors are red, blue, and yellow.
-Beneath the shadow of the 3D cube is the name of the studio, with the word “entertainment” in lowercase.
+Beneath the shadow of the 3D cube is the studio’s name, with the word “entertainment” in lowercase.

 Font and Colors

-For the inscriptions in all logos (except the first one), the designers chose smooth sans-serif letters—massive, even, and tall.
+For the inscriptions in all logos (except the first one), the designers chose smooth, sans-serif letters that are massive, even, and tall.
 However, they have no analogs because they are not written but drawn individually.
 The main colors of the emblem are black, blue, grey, white, red, and yellow.